-What is the difference between a Subsidized and an Unsubsidized Stafford Loan?
+What is the difference between a Subsidized and an Unsubsidized Loan?

-How much can I borrow from the Stafford Loan Program?
+How much can I borrow from the Federal Direct Loan Program?

 If you do not have a demonstrated financial need, you will qualify for the following amounts in the unsubsidized Stafford loan: